MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 >[!NOTE]
 > a _feature_ can be a phrase list or entity that you associate with an intent or entity to emphasize the importance of that feature in accurately detecting user intent.
 See [Add a phrase list as a feature](#add-a-phrase-list-as-a-feature) for more information.

-For additional information about when and how to use phrase lists including typical scenarios they are used for, see [Create a phrase list for a concept][phrase-list].
+For additional information about when and how to use phrase lists including typical scenarios they're used for, see [Create a phrase list for a concept][phrase-list].

 You define phrase lists using the following notation: